GodLis/Mev_testing_php/task1/README.md

 $ composer install
 ```

-Specify the path to the autoload file and doing:
+Specify the path to task1 and doing:

 ```
-$ php autoload.php
+$ php index.php
 ```

 Tests